astronomer/docs/astro/cloud-ide/pass-data-between-cells.md

 There are currently two ways to use external data sources in your cells:

-- Access the data through an API or Airflow connection.
+- Access the data through an API or Apache Airflow® connection.
 - Include the data in your IDE project, deploy the project to GitHub, and [connect the repository to the Astro Cloud IDE](deploy-project.md#connect-your-repository).
 You can then load the data into your cell as you would from an Astro project.

 This applies to all cell types.